MikeLockz/el-dorado-tanstack/docs/12 — Implementation Roadmap & Milestones.md

 # 1. Purpose

-This roadmap defines the **end-to-end implementation plan** for building the entire multiplayer trick-taking card game.
+This roadmap defines the **end-to-end implementation plan** for building **El Dorado**, the entire multiplayer trick-taking card game.
 It outlines:

 - Development phases